 - Third parties or publicly available sources.
 We will receive personal data about you from various third parties and public sources as set out below:

-(b) advertising networks such as Google based inside or outside the EU; and
+(b) advertising networks such as Google based inside or outside the UK; and

-(c) search information providers such as Google based inside or outside the EU.
+(c) search information providers such as Google based inside or outside the UK.

 - Where we need to perform any contract we are about to enter into or have entered into with you.